Why dry weather this Election Day may boost Biden

 But supporters of vice president Joe Biden may not have to worry about rain keeping their voters home.

-The forecast for this Election Day calls for essentially no precipitation over the Lower 48 states, the lone exception being some showers in the typically rainy Pacific Northwest.
+The forecast for this Election Day calls for essentially no precipitation over the Lower 48, the lone exception being some showers in the typically rainy Pacific Northwest.
 Furthermore, temperatures will be mild over most of the nation.
 Highs are forecast to reach at least the 60s everywhere except the Pacific Northwest and Northeast.

 Even if stormy weather were anticipated, it’s not clear how much it would have benefited Republicans.
-This year, around six in 10 supporters of Biden plan to cast their ballots early or by mail, according to a recent Post-ABC poll.
+This year, around 6 in 10 supporters of Biden plan to cast their ballots early or by mail, according to a recent Post-ABC poll.

 “Our work shows that people are sensitive to changes in the physical costs of voting,” Gomez said.
 “Early voting, voting by mail — all of that makes it less likely that rain is going to have an effect on Election Day.”

-Among supporters of President Trump, on the other hand, around six in 10 plan to go to the polls on Election Day.
+Among supporters of President Trump, on the other hand, around 6 in 10 plan to go to the polls on Election Day.
 But rain would have been unlikely to have kept them home, said Tom Hansford, a political scientist at the University of California at Merced and co-author of the study with Gomez.
 Incumbent Republicans tend to draw support from more reliable voters, who are less likely to be deterred by a downpour.

 “It is not clear to me that rain on Election Day will hurt Trump’s vote share this year,” Hansford said in an email.
 “But it may help him less than we would normally expect.”